Sir Duncan Rice Library: Queen Mother Library

-The Queen Mother Library had been the university's main library since 1965.
+The Queen Mother Library had been built in 1965 as the university's science library, when there were only 5,000 total students.
+It was extended in 1978 and 1982, following the closure of King's College Library, and was officially opened on 2 October 1983 by the Queen Elizabeth the Queen Mother.

+After the new library was completed, the Queen Mother Library was closed in 2011, and demolished in the following year, the process completed in May 2012.
+The site became a bus turning circle and green space.

+New Library

 The university conducted a restricted international design competition for the new library in 2005.
 The Danish architectural firm Schmidt Hammer Lassen architects were successful.
 The project was the largest capital fundraising project ever undertaken by the university.
 Plans were unveiled to the public in 2007.

 Construction of the new library building started in August 2009.
 Caithness Stone Industries was awarded the contract to provide stone for the construction.
 A topping-out ceremony took place in October 2010.
 The building was completed in September 2011 and was initially known simply as the Aberdeen University New Library.
-On 21 September 2012, the building's name was changed to honour Duncan Rice, who had been Principal of the university 1990–2006, during the time that the project was conceived and the funds were raised.
-The library was then officially opened by the Queen on 24 September 2012.
+On 21 September 2012, the building's name was changed to honour Duncan Rice, who had been Principal of the university 1990–2010, during the time that the project was conceived and the funds were raised.
+The library was then officially opened by Queen Elizabeth II on 24 September 2012.
 In the first year there had been 700,000 visitors.